HarrisSagiris/Hexagon/README.md

 ### Prerequisites

 1. **Node.js**: Make sure you have [Node.js](https://nodejs.org/) installed on your system.
-2. **Electron**: Vyre uses Electron to create the desktop app, so you'll need to install it globally:
+2. **Electron**: Hexagon uses Electron to create the desktop app, so you'll need to install it globally:

    ```bash
    npm install -g electron